shekharsorot/aks-labs-fork/workshops/advanced-aks/workshop.md

 kubectl get pods -n aks-istio-system
 ```

-A Service Mesh is primarily used to secure the communications between services running in a Kubernetes cluster.
-We will use the AKS Store Demo application to work through some of the most common tasks you will use the Istio AKS add-on service mesh for.

 #### Enable Sidecar Injection

 Service meshes traditionally work by deploying an additional container within the same pod as your application container.
 These additional containers are referred to as a sidecar or a sidecar proxy.
-These sidecar proxy receive policy and configuration from the service mesh control plane and insert themselves in the communication path of your application, to control the traffic to and from your application pod.
+These sidecar proxies receive policy and configuration from the service mesh control plane and insert themselves in the communication path of your application, to control the traffic to and from your application container.

 The first step to onboarding your application into a service mesh, is to enable sidecar injection for your application pods.
 To control which applications are onboarded to the service mesh, we can target specific Kubernetes namespaces where applications are deployed.